-It is of plastic construction and the White body is accented with the pale minty Green colour of the intensity control button, the base plate of the brush and the symbol on the power button.
+It is of plastic construction and the White body is accented with the pale minty Green color of the intensity control button, the base plate of the brush and the symbol on the power button.

 The shape of the brush handle is not quite a perfect cylinder, there is a slight squaring to it that gives a bit of strength and grip to the handle.

 Obvious grips like strips of rubber or raised contours to the body there are not on this handle.